An introduction to pitch strength in contemporary popular music analysis and production: Pitch strength and dissonance

 Similar examples appear in rap music, where lead vocals resemble \textit{Sprechgesang} \citep{griffiths2001sprechgesang} with low PS.
 In \citet[video 1]{eminem2010nolove}, the song is in D\# minor, and the line `Scribble out them rhymes you were gonna spit' (3'21) features several instances of D-flat.
 As with \citet{rogerwaters2020time}, dissonance intensifies when processed with Resonance EQ \citep[video 2]{eminem2010nolove}.

-\paragraph{Low PS and non-transposition of out-of-tune samples.} The Hyper Music producers (see Appendix~\ref{ref:appendix7}) note that when a sound is out of tune but has low PS, they often avoid transposing it to preserve its timbre -- which is made possible by low PS reducing dissonance.
-This practice aligns with \citet[p.~82]{frisius2010search}, who states that a music theory positing neutral transposition --- where pitch groups retain their character when transposed -- overlooks the transposition of the sounds themselves. \citeauthor{frisius2010search} cites the composer Luigi Russolo, who found it challenging to transpose sonic gestures into other registers without losing their identity, particularly when the pitch is not clearly definable.
+\paragraph{Low PS and non-transposition of out-of-tune samples.} The Hyper Music producers (see Appendix~\ref{ref:appendix7}) note that when a sound is out of tune but has low PS, they often avoid transposing it to preserve its timbre.
+The low PS reduces dissonance.
+This practice aligns with \citet[p.~82]{frisius2010search}, who states that a music theory positing neutral transposition -- where pitch groups retain their character when transposed -- overlooks the transposition of the sounds themselves. \citeauthor{frisius2010search} cites the composer Luigi Russolo, who found it challenging to transpose sonic gestures into other registers without losing their identity, particularly when the pitch is not clearly definable.

 \paragraph{Summary.} Low PS elements provide greater flexibility in using polyphonic dissonance in contemporary popular music.